Nelarius/GPU-particles/README.md

 A small program I wrote for the purpose of learning to use OpenGL compute shaders, and figuring out a good way to organize OpenGL code.

+## Release

+The release contains a build for Windows only, currently.

+Camera controls: left mouse to orbit, mouse wheel to zoom, right mouse to pan.

 ## Build

 ### Linux